top of page

 Barb Kubala

-• Framed hand drawn piece with several shades of orange and gray.
+• Happy Halloween: A framed hand-drawn piece with several shades of orange and gray.
 Letters for “Happy Halloween” repeat in a diagonal pattern throughout.

 Colleen Myers